 The default connectivity for a 1NCE SIM is achieved through the Internet Breakout Service.
 All devices with a 1NCE SIM can connect freely to services hosted in the public internet space.
 The Figure above illustrates the basic operation principle of the 1NCE Internet Breakout.
 Please note that the IPs listed in the Figure are just example placeholders.

 By design, this internet access is implemented with Network Address Translation (NAT).
-This NAT maps the private IP of each SIM to a commonly used public 1NCE IP.
-This network design simplifies IP Address management and enhances the access security of connected IoT devices.
-By using a NAT, all devices with a 1NCE SIM cannot be directly accessed from the public internet side, thus improving the resilience against external attacks and threads targeting the IoT devices.
+The NAT maps the private SIM-IP to commonly used public 1NCE breakout IP.
+This network design simplifies IP space management and enhances the access security of connected IoT devices.
+As a result, devices with a 1NCE SIM cannot be directly accessed from the public internet side, thus improving the resilience against external attacks and threads targeting the IoT devices.

 Updated 18 days ago